Idein/actcast-support/.github/ISSUE_TEMPLATE/act-doesnot-work.md

 ---
-name: Act doesn't work, can't be installed, or doesn't finish the installation
+name: Act doesn't work
-about: Report the environment and get support
+about: Act doesn't work, can't be installed, or doesn't finish the installation

 ---